tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-06-13-test-driven-develpment-for-scientists.md

 In
 [Three essential tips for improving your scientific code]({% post_url 2015-02-28-three-essential-tips-for-improving-your-scientific-code %})
 I talked about the importance of writing tests for your scientific code base.
-Tests provides a means to verify that new code does what it is intended to do and a means to alert you if you inadvertently break an existing piece of functionality when modifying the code base.
+Tests provide a means to verify that new code does what it is intended to do and a means to alert you if you inadvertently break an existing piece of functionality when modifying the code base.